aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 To successfully complete this lab, you should be familiar with AWS services including Amazon EC2, S3, VPC etc. and have a basic understanding of security groups, Network Access Control List (NACL), IAM Policies etc. You should be comfortable logging into and using the AWS Management Console and have familiarity with AWS Identity and Access Management (IAM).

-## What Is AWS CloudTrail?

-AWS CloudTrail is a web service that records API calls made on your account and delivers log files to your Amazon S3 bucket.
-CloudTrail provides visibility into user activity by recording API calls made on your account.
-CloudTrail records important information about each API call, including the name of the API, the identity of the caller, the time of the API call, the request parameters, and the response elements returned by the AWS service.
-This information helps you to track changes made to your AWS resources and to troubleshoot operational issues.
-CloudTrail makes it easier to ensure compliance with internal policies and regulatory standards.

-## What Is Amazon CloudWatch Logs?

-You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, and other sources.
-You can then retrieve the associated log data from CloudWatch Logs.
-You can use Amazon CloudWatch to monitor and troubleshoot your systems and applications using your existing system, application, and custom log files.
-CloudWatch Logs can be used to monitor your logs for specific phrases, values, or patterns.
-For example, you could set an alarm on the number of errors that occur in your system logs or view graphs of web request latencies from your application logs.
-You can view the original log data to see the source of the problem if needed.

-## What Is Amazon CloudFormation?

-AWS CloudFormation gives developers and system administrators an easy way to create and manage a collection of related AWS resources, provisioning and updating them in an orderly and predictable fashion.
-You can use the AWS CloudFormation sample templates or create your own templates to describe the AWS resources, and any associated dependencies or runtime parameters, required to run your application.
-You don't need to figure out the order for provisioning AWS services or the subtleties of making those dependencies work.
-AWS CloudFormation takes care of this for you.
-You can deploy and update a template and its associated collection of resources (called a stack) by using the AWS Management Console, AWS Command Line Interface, or APIs.
-AWS CloudFormation is available at no additional charge, and you pay only for the AWS resources needed to run your applications.

 ### Select a Region

 **Tip** The AWS region name is always listed in the upper-right corner of the AWS Management Console, in the navigation bar.